J-HanRyang/Semicon_Academi/RISC_V(RV32I)_SingleCycle/README.md

 # Semicon Academi CPU Project : **RISC_V(RV32I) - Single Cycle**
 ## Project Summary
 This project is a 32bit single cycle CPU core based on the RISC-V Instruction Set Architecture, implemented in SystemVerilog. <br>
-The main goal is to understanding computer architecture by incrementally designing a processor that supports the full RV32I base integer instruction set, from R-Type through J-Type.
+The main goal is to understand computer architecture by incrementally designing a processor that supports the full RV32I base integer instruction set, from R-Type through J-Type.

 <br>